GoogleCloudPlatform/slurm-gcp/ansible/roles/gcsfuse_spank/README.md

 The `--gcsfuse-mount` option can be used multiple times to mount multiple buckets.

+**Error Handling:** If multiple mounts are specified, the plugin attempts to set up each one.
+If any mount fails (e.g., bucket not found, permission error, mount point issue), an error is logged, but the plugin will continue to attempt to set up the remaining mounts.
+The `srun` command will return a non-zero exit code if any mount failed, but the job step will still execute with any successfully established mounts.

 ### Examples

 1.  **Mount a bucket and list its contents:**